lsst-dm/cm-service/README.md

 * `uv` uses a global package cache for speed and efficiency; you manage this cache with `uv cache prune` or `uv cache clean` for the nuclear option.

+* `uv build --all-packages` can be used to produce wheel files for all the workspace member packages, but this is generally not necessary to build the project or use its tools.
+No component of this project is published to pypi or other package registries, but it may be included in other projects if needed using standard Github URL dependency specifications.

+### Typing
+This project is governed by the `mypy` static type checker, either by calling `make typing` or by CI.
+Other type checkers may be incidentally applied to the project, such as `pyright` (especially via the VS Code Python extention), but for the most part action is not taken to satisfy any type checker other than `mypy`.

+Each workspace member project has a `py.typed` marker file indicating its typed status.